roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 1. To install Git on your system I recommend following [GitHub's guide on Installing Git](https://github.com/git-guides/install-git).

 2. You will need a text editor to edit the files I prefer [Vim][Vim] but it has a large learning curve so download what ever text editor you want.
-Some popular options othere than [Vim][Vim] are [Visual Studio Code](https://code.visualstudio.com/Download), [Notepad ++](https://notepad-plus-plus.org/downloads/), and [Sublime Text](https://www.sublimetext.com/3).
+Some popular options other than [Vim][Vim] are [Visual Studio Code](https://code.visualstudio.com/Download), [Notepad ++](https://notepad-plus-plus.org/downloads/), and [Sublime Text](https://www.sublimetext.com/3).
 There are many options, pick whatever you are the most comfortable with or whatever looks cool.
 A text editor is optional for running the basic tests but it is necessary if you want to create or modify any files.

 3. Next you will need python 3 the programming language that we write everything for the [Raspberry Pi][Raspberry Pi] in.
 You can install python 3 in a few different ways.
-You could use a packet manager like [asfd](https://asdf-vm.com/#/) which is my preference or with [pyenv](https://github.com/pyenv/pyenv#installation) anothere packet manager or directly from the [python website](https://www.python.org/downloads/).
+You could use a packet manager like [asfd](https://asdf-vm.com/#/) which is my preference or with [pyenv](https://github.com/pyenv/pyenv#installation) another packet manager or directly from the [python website](https://www.python.org/downloads/).

 4. Lastly you will need the Arduino IDE for programming the Arduino microcontroller.
 You can download the Arduino IDE from the [Arduino Website](https://www.arduino.cc/en/software).